emrgnt-cmplxty/fermi/docs/0.old/contracts/workspaces.md

 ## "Spooning" Contracts from Testnet and Mainnet

 [Spooning a blockchain](https://coinmarketcap.com/alexandria/glossary/spoon-blockchain) is copying the data from one network into a different network.
-Axion Workspaces makes it easy to copy data from Mainnet or Testnet contracts into your local Sandbox environment:
+Fermi Workspaces makes it easy to copy data from Mainnet or Testnet contracts into your local Sandbox environment:

 <Tabs>
 <TabItem value="🌐 Javascript" label="JavaScript" default>